nfriend/website-3.0/_drafts/2020-11-17-capturing-alexa-errors-with-sentry-and-gitlab.md

   .lambda();
 ```

-This already gets us pretty close!
-If anything goes wrong, we'll have a nice
+This already gets you pretty close!
+If anything goes wrong, you'll have a nice
-stack trace in CloudWatch, and the user will get a polite message informing them
-something went wrong.
+stack trace in your [CloudWatch](https://aws.amazon.com/cloudwatch/) logs, and
+the user will get a polite message informing them something went wrong.

 ## 2. Ship error details to Sentry

-[Sentry](https://sentry.io/welcome/) is an open-source monitoring platform that
+[Sentry](https://sentry.io/welcome/) is an open source monitoring platform that
 does a great job of tracking and organizing software errors.

-After creating a free account, create a new Sentry project with the "Node.js"
+After creating a free account at [https://sentry.io](https://sentry.io/), create
+a new Sentry project with the "Node.js" platform option.
+Install the
-platform option.
-Install the dependencies it recommends:
+dependencies it recommends:

 ```bash
 yarn add @sentry/node @sentry/tracing
 ```

-We'll need to set up Sentry with the tracking info it needs on every request.
-We
+Next, set up `@sentry/node` with the tracking info it needs.
+You can do this at
-can do this by creating a new [request
+the beginning of every Alexa request by creating a new [request
 interceptor](https://developer.amazon.com/blogs/alexa/post/0e2015e1-8be3-4513-94cb-da000c2c9db0/what-s-new-with-request-and-response-interceptors-in-the-alexa-skills-kit-sdk-for-node-js):

 ```ts